AdobeDocs/journey-optimizer.ja-JP/help/using/web/web-visual-editor.md

 level: Beginner
 exl-id: 98e99978-8538-40b4-92ac-7184864017eb
 source-git-commit: 25b1e6050e0cec3ae166532f47626d99ed68fe80
-workflow-type: ht
+workflow-type: tm+mt
 source-wordcount: '934'
 ht-degree: 100%

 ---

-# Web デザイナーの操作 {#work-with-web-designer}
+# Web designer の操作 {#work-with-web-designer}

 <!--
 >[!CONTEXTUALHELP]
 >id="ajo_web_url_to_edit_surface"
 >title="Confirm the URL to edit"
 >abstract="Confirm the URL of the specific web page to use for editing the content that will be applied on the web configuration defined above.
 The web page must be implemented using the Adobe Experience Platform Web SDK."
->additional-url="https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html?lang=ja" text="Learn more"
+>additional-url="https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html" text="Learn more"

 >[!CONTEXTUALHELP]
 >id="ajo_web_url_to_edit_rule"
 >title="Enter the URL to edit"
 >abstract="Enter the URL of a specific web page to use for editing the content that will be applied to all pages matching the rule.
 The web page must be implemented using Adobe Experience Platform Web SDK."
->additional-url="https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html?lang=ja" text="Learn more"
+>additional-url="https://experienceleague.adobe.com/docs/platform-learn/implement-web-sdk/overview.html" text="Learn more"
 -->

 [!DNL Journey Optimizer] のビジュアル web オーサリングには、**Adobe Experience Cloud Visual Helper** の Chrome ブラウザー拡張機能が利用されています。[詳細情報](web-prerequisites.md#visual-authoring-prerequisites)